February is National Cancer Prevention Month, a time to educate the country on the disease, and more importantly, possible ways to prevent it.

-While the 3rd leading cause of cancer-related death, pancreatic cancer has the highest mortality rate of cancers.
-Nearly 60,430 people with be diagnosed this year in the US and over 48,220 pass away.
+While the 3rd leading cause of cancer-related death, pancreatic cancer has the highest mortality rate of cancers with 94% of diagnosed individuals passing away within 5 years of being diagnosed.
+Nearly 55,440 people with be diagnosed this year in the US and over 44,000 pass away.

 Road Scholar has taken pancreatic cancer awareness to the next level, painting an 80,000 lb. tractor trailer purple, displaying the disease’s trademark purple ribbon and stars while traveling nationwide on the road to a cure.

-While it’s the second most common cancer among men and women, lung cancer causes the most fatalities among all cancers.
-New lung cancer diagnoses are expected to reach 235,760 this year with almost 131,880 deaths.
-(4)
+While it’s the second most common cancer among men and women, lung cancer causes the most fatalities among all cancers, with over 1.7 million cases expected this year.

 The idea to create an awareness truck for Lung Cancer Alliance got started when Linda Sacco, a volunteer at the organization, and her husband, ran into Jim Barrett at an antique car show.
 Linda’s husband was a former driver for Road Scholar and while catching up, Linda began talking about Lung Cancer Alliance.
 The idea of creating a trailer for this great organization took off.